Clash of Champions (2019): Storylines

-The show comprised eleven matches, including two on the Kickoff pre-show, which resulted from scripted storylines, where wrestlers portrayed heroes, villains, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches.
+The event comprised 11 matches, including two on the Kickoff pre-show, which resulted from scripted storylines, where wrestlers portrayed heroes, villains, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches.
 Results were predetermined by WWE's writers on the Raw, SmackDown, and 205 Live brands, while storylines were produced on WWE's weekly television shows, Monday Night Raw, SmackDown Live, and the cruiserweight-exclusive 205 Live.

 On the August 12 episode of Raw, Universal Champion Seth Rollins faced United States Champion and O.C. member AJ Styles in a non-title champion versus champion match, which resulted in a brawl with fellow O.C. members Luke Gallows and Karl Anderson with Braun Strowman coming to Rollins' aid.
 The following week, Rollins and Strowman defeated Gallows and Anderson to win the Raw Tag Team Championship.
 Rollins was then scheduled to defend both the Universal and Raw Tag Team championships at Clash of Champions.
 On the August 26 episode of Raw, Robert Roode and Dolph Ziggler won a Tag Team Turmoil to earn a Raw Tag Team Championship match at the event, while later that same night, Strowman challenged Rollins for the Universal Championship, which Rollins accepted.

 At SummerSlam, Becky Lynch defeated Natalya in a submission match to retain the Raw Women's Championship.
 On the following Raw, Lynch stated she respected Natalya and put out a warning to the rest of the women's division.
 Natalya later came out with her arm in a sling and stated they would face each other again.
 She was then interrupted by the returning Sasha Banks (in her first appearance since WrestleMania 35 in April).
 Banks and Natalya embraced only for Banks to attack Natalya, thus turning heel.
 Lynch came to Natalya's aid but was attacked by Banks with a chair.
 On the September 2 episode, after defeating Natalya a week prior, Banks challenged Lynch for the title at Clash of Champions, and Lynch accepted.